Syntax404-coder/Building-your-Deep-Neural-Network-Step-by-Step/README.md

 Building your Deep Neural Network: Step by Step

-Welcome to task 04!
-You have previously trained a 2-layer Neural Network (with a single hidden layer).
-This time, you will build a deep neural network, with as many layers as you want!

 - In this task, you will implement all the functions required to build a deep neural network.
 - In the next task, you will use these functions to build a deep neural network for image classification.